laksmiariyani9/Python-Introduction/README.md

     - For example:
       - CODE
   - Lists can contain elements of different data types, including integers, floats, strings, and even other lists.

-- Slicing
-  - In Python, slicing is a technique used to extract a portion (or a slice) of a sequence-like data type such as strings, lists, tuples, etc. Slicing allows you to retrieve a subset of elements from the original sequence based on specified start and stop indices.
-  - The syntax for slicing in Python is:
-    - CODE
-      - start: The index representing the beginning of the slice (inclusive).
-If omitted, slicing starts from the beginning of the sequence.
-      - stop: The index representing the end of the slice (exclusive).
-If omitted, slicing goes until the end of the sequence.
-      - step: The step size used to skip elements.
-If omitted, the default value is 1.

 - Tuple
   - In Python, a tuple is a collection data type that is ordered and immutable.
 This means once a tuple is created, you cannot change its content (i.e., you cannot add, remove, or modify elements).
 Tuples are defined by enclosing comma-separated values within parentheses ().
 Here's a basic example of a tuple: